 The humidifier comes with a 360-degree rotatable nozzle and fully adjustable mist and steam output knob.
 This feature allows you to control the humidity level of your room and decrease the risk of illness, germs, and bacteria by keeping the relative humidity above 43%.
 The auto shut-off feature turns off the humidifier automatically when the water depletes, preventing damage to the unit and keeping you safe.
 This unique air humidifier doesn’t need a filter to function and can be used with regular tap water.
 Please note that using hard water with any dust humidifier can cause a white dust problem.
 Hence, it is better to use distilled or demineralized water in the humidifier.

 The URPOWER Ultrasonic humidifier comes with a misting capacity of 5 liters, which allows for a full night of humidifying.
 Its sleek body design makes it a perfect decoration in any corner of your house.
 To choose the sleep mode, just long-press the power button.

-It comes with an automatic switch-off button, so when the water depletes in the tank, the humidifier will shut off automatically, preventing any instances of overheating or short circuit.
+It comes with an automatic switch-off button, so when the water depletes in the tank, the humidifier will shut off automatically, preventing any instances of overheating or short circuits.
 This device offers you full control with three mist modes.
-Its working time is 14 to 17 hours.
+It’s working time is 14 to 17 hours.